 I LOVE Southampton Film Week – it’s such a concentrated shot of film-making and watching in a short space of time.
 I get to see things I wouldn’t usually get to see, I get to hear about things I would not get to hear of.
 This year I went to Mottisfont to see and draw to some beautiful film accompanied by live poetry, in an entirely new space.
 That was my highlight.
 Every year I like to take something special away with me – some memory that’s a bit out of the ordinary.
 I wonder what next year will bring?Audience Member 2016

-The SFW19 programme promises another great mix of films, workshops, events and competitions.
-Check What’s On for regular event listing updates and information.
+The SFW 19 programme delivered another great mix of films, workshops, events and competitions.
+Check What’s On to see what happened.